ioccc-src/winner/bugs.md

 warnings: that's why the disabling of the warning in particular.
 But the change to make it compile with clang changed the output generated to merge the `int` and the arg in `main()` which is of course a big problem.
-Thus the additional `sed` command fixes this problem but somewhere in the process some of the generated code fails.
+Thus the additional `sed` command fixes the problem of `int` and `Z` becoming one word but somewhere in the process some of the generated code fails.

 What might the translation of the comment end up being?
 Here's an example: